gogent01/SOLID-principles/README.md

   }
 }
 ```
 Both `calculateWagePerWeek()` and `calculateSnacksPerWeek()` use the same method of calculating work hours per week.
 But these functions are used by different actors!
 The actor for `calculateWagePerWeek()` is the accounting department and the actor for `calculateSnacksPerWeek()` is the purchase department.
-Suppose the accounting department decides to calculate overtime hours twice as regular hours.
-A developer should probably change the code of `workHoursPerWeek()` to account for overtime, e.g.:
+Let's suppose that the accounting department decides to calculate overtime hours not as regular ones, but twice as high.
+A developer should  change the code of `workHoursPerWeek()` to account for overtime, e.g.:
 ```
 workHoursPerWeek(): number {
+  const WEEKS_IN_MONTH = 4.5;
-  const hoursPerWeek = this.employeeData.hoursWorkedLastMonth / 4.5;
+  const hoursPerWeek = this.employeeData.hoursWorkedLastMonth / WEEKS_IN_MONTH;
   if (hoursPerWeek > 40) {
-    return 40 + (hoursPerWeek - 40)*2;
+    return 40 + (hoursPerWeek - 40) * 2;
   }
   return hoursPerWeek;
 }
 ```
-But this change would break the calculation of snacks for purchases department, as the average number of snacks per hour does not change with overtime!
+But this change is going to break the calculation of snacks for purchases department, as the average number of snacks per hour does not change with overtime!
 The correct solution is to split the original class into two separate ones and hide them behind an `EmployeeFacade`.
-The employee data may be separated also as a data structure or included in the `EmployeeFacade`.
+The employee data may also be separated as a data structure or included in the `EmployeeFacade`.
 ```
 class EmployeeFacade {
+  employeeData: EmployeeData;

+  constructor(employeeData: EmployeeData) {
+    this.employeeData = employeeData;
+  }

-  calculateWagePerWeek(employeeData: EmployeeData): number {
+  calculateWagePerWeek(): number {
-    const wageCalculator = new WageCalculator(employeeData: EmployeeData);
+    const wageCalculator = new WageCalculator(this.employeeData);
     return wageCalculator.calculateWagePerWeek();
   }

   calculateSnacksPerWeek(): number {
-    const snacksCalculator = new SnacksCalculator(employeeData: EmployeeData);
+    const snacksCalculator = new SnacksCalculator(this.employeeData);
     return snacksCalculator.calculateSnacksPerWeek();
   }
 }

 class WageCalculator {
+  employeeData: EmployeeData;

   constructor(employeeData: EmployeeData) {
     this.employeeData = employeeData;
   }